Bodera/HowToLinux/installation-buster.md

 Save your alterations.
 Run `update-grub` as sudo.
 Reboot is required to changes make effect.

 __Qualcomm Atheros Bluetooth Headset just not connect.
-The bluetooth just not work!__
+The Bluetooth just not work!__
 Yooooo this one almost drove me to alcoholism!
 Hahaha just pranking on you.

-Debian has a good documentation for bluetooth issues.
+Debian has a good documentation for Bluetooth issues.
 The package for solve you problem can vary based on your choose desktop environment.
 [Take a look at it](https://wiki.debian.org/BluetoothUser).

 There they basically tells you to:
-1. Install bluetooth package.
+1. Install Bluetooth package.
-2. Check if bluetooth service are already running.
+2. Check if Bluetooth service are already running.
 2. Install a GUI tool based in your desktop environment.

-But I realized what is going on, yeah and I will tell it to you all, not going to keep any secret about this SHHHIAT!
+But I realized what is going on, yeah and I will tell it to you all, not going to keep any secret about this.

 #### Edit your sources list
 Forgot about that?
 Because I do.
 Let's go to the terminal and type: